MicrosoftDocs/power-automate-docs/articles/data-operations.md

 Use **Data Operations -- Filter array** (filter array) to reduce the number of objects in an array to a subset that matches the criteria you provide.

 >[AZURE.NOTE]Filter array cannot be used to change the shape of the objects in an array.
+Also, filter text is case sensitive.

 For example, you can use **Data Operations -- Filter array** to filter this array: